-Consider how much waste you’re going to be burning, and also what type of waste – leaves will be more compact than clippings and branches.
+Consider how much garden waste you’re going to be burning, and also what type of waste – leaves will be more compact than clippings and branches.

 You shouldn’t rely on the idea of overfilling your incinerator to make it fit everything you want it to – this can be very dangerous and lead to fire spreading.
-The best thing to do is divide the waste into smaller loads if it’s not all going to fit in one go.
+The best thing to do is divide the garden waste into smaller loads if it’s not all going to fit in one go.

-What to Consider Before Using Your Incinerator
+Before Using Your Incinerator